yankev07/Keraj/README.md

 ## Notes

 This version of the app is not intended to be published or commercialized.
-It is just a prototype that will be adjuated and improved in its future versions
+It is just a prototype that will be adjusted and improved in its future versions